 "The Behavior Services Department uses the science of Applied Behavior Analysis to teach students the skills they need to be successful in the educational setting.
 Behavior Analysts serve schools as Support Professionals providing consultation to Problem Solving, Student Study and Individual Educational Planning Teams.
 Behavior Analysts assist school staff in classroom setup, instructional methods and staff training.
 They address the function, or reason for a student’s maladaptive behavior and attempt to teach one that is functionally equivalent.
 In other words, the goal is to teach the student socially appropriate ways to access their educational environment.
 Skills such as learning to wait, asking for help and building peer relationships are just some of the areas that may be addressed.
 These abilities are crucial to a student’s educational success.
 On some occasions, students need more intensive interventions than classroom consultation.
 In that case, Behavior Analysts will complete a Functional Behavior Assessment and write specific Behavior Intervention Plans for a student."

-Currently our keiki in the Hawai'i DOE are being denied access to licensed behavior analysts and therefore access to FAPE under I.D.E.A.
+Most of our keiki (children) in the Hawai'i DOE are being denied access to licensed behavior analysts and therefore access to FAPE under I.D.E.A.